liewchunkin/listing_and_navigation_of_google_map/README.md

 # listing_and_navigation_of_google_map

--In the CreateMap Activity, the user can search for the specific location by entering the location name using the search view.
+In the CreateMap Activity, the user can search for the specific location by entering the location name using the search view.
 Alternatively, the user can tap on the top right corner to move the camera of google map to the user&#39;s current location.
 After that, they can long press to pin on the map.
 These two ways will return the latitude and longitude coordinates of the location to InsertFacility Activity.

--In the InsertFacility Activity, users can type the facility name, facility description and service list.
+In the InsertFacility Activity, users can type the facility name, facility description and service list.
 Users need to tap on the LOCATION button to navigate to the InsertFacility Activity to fill in the latitude and longitude.
 They need to tap the CHOOSE PHOTO button to upload a photo and will display it in an ImageView.
 All